rsyslog/rsyslog/source/configuration/actions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 -  **name** word

-   used for statistics gathering and documentation
+   This names the action.
+The name is used for statistics gathering
+   and documentation.
+If no name is given, one is dynamically generated
+   based on the occurence of this action inside the rsyslog configuration.
+   Actions are sequentially numbered from 1 to n.

 -  **type** string
    Mandatory parameter for every action.
 The name of the module that
    should be used.